Find Affordable College Courses

 357 Yearly Graduations

 The 11th most popular school in the country for law majors who are seeking their doctor's degree is Brooklyn Law School.
 Roughly 1,100 attend the school each year.
-During the 2020-2021 academic year, 357 people received their doctor's degree in law from Brooklyn Law.
-Of these students, 58% were women and 23% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 357 people received their doctor's degree in law from Brooklyn Law.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 61% were women.
+Brooklyn Law School law graduates who receive their doctor's degree go on to jobs earning a median salary of $64,854.

 #12